In person Visits and Secure Video Counselling

 To further support this journey, here are some recommended actions and resources practitioners might consider:

-1. Engage in Personal Therapy: Personal therapy can provide a safe space to explore and address personal issues that could influence clinical practice.
+1. Engage in Personal Therapy: and or spietual care Personal therapy can provide a safe space to explore and address personal issues that could influence clinical practice.

 2. Participate in Peer Supervision Groups: These groups offer opportunities for sharing experiences and gaining insights from colleagues who may face similar challenges.